mbxss28/transcriptonal-analysis-of-myotonic-dystrophy/Paper 2/README.md

 Data came from an analysis of ALS1(SOD1) and DM1 comparing their alternate splicing profiles(Yoshizumi K et al ,.
 2024).
+All of the ALS and DM1 samples where used for the analysis.

 Link to Fastq files used in analysis [GSE224437](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA931248&o=acc_s%3Aa)